SLAM Engineer Recruiter

 Why this role is difficult to hire

-Fewer than a few thousand practising SLAM engineers exist globally.
-Most sit in research labs or autonomous vehicle programmes.
+Fewer than a few thousand practicing SLAM engineers exist globally.
+Most sit in research labs or autonomous vehicle programs.

 Many are not actively looking.
 Generalist recruiters conflate SLAM with general autonomy engineering and miss the depth required.